 The inspection facility issues a report showing any discrepancies or non-airworthy items.
 Accordingly, they produce a pre-purchase inspection report.

 The buyer issues a technical assistance letter requesting any repair of problems by the seller.
 At this point, you can reject the aircraft.

 These are various documents exchanged at the closing.
-This is a sample of the Bill of Sale.
+For example, this is a sample Bill of Sale.

 The FAA has regulations for registering your aircraft.
 It once offered an Aviation Insurance Program.

 You can perform a U.S. Registration if you haven’t registered the aircraft in another country.
 To be eligible, the owner must be one of the following:

 - A U.S. citizen or legal resident, or

 - A partnership owned by U.S. citizens, or